-The best beaches of Warren Dunes are beautiful and they have even set aside a perfect place along the shore to be dog friendly.
-Lifeguards can be found overseeing some of the largest beach areas, and food services are available.
+The best Great Lakes beaches of Warren Dunes are beautiful, and they have even set aside a perfect place along the shore to be dog friendly.
+Lifeguards oversee some of the largest beach areas, and food services are available.

 Related Great Lakes Beaches Posts

 Caseville County Beach – Party and Gathering Spot – While you can’t drive on the beach, you can park close enough to get a great view of sunsets or the fireworks shot off the Caseville breakwater pier on July 4th.
 During the annual Cheeseburger festival, key events such as the cardboard canoe race and the sand sculpture draw large crowds.
 The warm water of Saginaw Bay during mid-summer makes it a perfect family spot for a swim.